ba0f3/sequoia.nim/README.md

 ## Building

-By default this module uses statically linked libraries located at src/sequoia/lib, but you can switch to dynamically linked ones by toggling the  `SQ_DYMANIC_LINK` switch
+By default this module uses statically linked libraries located at src/sequoia/lib, but you can switch to dynamically linked ones by toggling the  `SQ_DYNAMIC_LINK` switch